score-p/scorep_jupyter_kernel_python/README.md

 > `dill` cannot yet pickle these standard types:
 > frame, generator, traceback

 Similar yields for cloudpickle.
-Use the `%%serializer_settings` magic command to switch between both depending on your needs.
+Use the `%%marshalling_settings` magic command to switch between both depending on your needs.

 ## Overhead